Jim-Clack/MiniWebServer/README.md

- LOOKING FOR COLLABORATORS/CONTRIBUTORS - jim.clack@ablestrategies.com
 ## Basic web server - lightweight and easy to use.
-  Handles HTML, PNG, JPEG, JS, CSS, etc.\
+ - Handles HTML, PNG, JPEG, JS, CSS, etc.
-  Supports both HTTP and HTTPS.
-(TLS/SSL)\
+ - Supports both HTTP and HTTPS.
+(TLS/SSL)
-  Has a local and a web console for managing the server.\
+ - Has a local and a web console for managing the server.
-  Can be embedded or standalone.\
+ - Can be embedded or standalone.
-  Requires no extra code libraries except slf4j.\
+ - Requires no extra code libraries except slf4j.
-  Unit tests for classes that provide underlying functionality.\
+ - Unit tests for classes that provide underlying functionality.
-  Decently readable with a good maintainability index.
+ - Decently readable with a good maintainability index.
+## Quick-Start
-## Put files from webroot into /users/<yourname>/webroot, then try...
+  Put files from webroot into /users/<yourname>/webroot\
+  Run the App (no special settings)\
+  Bring up a web browser and go to...
-  localhost:12345/index.html\
+  - localhost:12345/index.html\
-  localhost:12345/webconsole\
+  - localhost:12345/webconsole\

 *Note: Requires slf4j 2 (i.e. slf4j-api:2.0.3 and slf4j-simple:2.0.3)*
 ## Does NOT support...
-  sessions based on a cookie and a sessionId (yet)\
+ - sessions based on a cookie and a sessionId (yet)
-  basic auth, URL-based credentials (yet)\
+ - basic auth, URL-based credentials (yet)
-  web services, JSON, SOAP, etc. (yet)\
+ - web services, JSON, SOAP, etc. (yet)
-  brokering requests for an application server\
+ - brokering requests for an application server
-  websockets\
-  ftp\
+ - websockets
+ - ftp or other ptotocols
-  multi-part messages\
+ - multi-part messages
-  HTTP other than 1.1, overlapping requests\
+ - HTTP other than 1.1, overlapping requests
-  plugins\
+ - plugins/extensions
-  JEE, servlets, JSP\
+ - JEE, servlets, JSP
-  zip/jar/was/aar/ear deployment\
+ - zip/jar/was/aar/ear deployment
-  load balancing\
+ - load balancing
-  alternate connections (non-HTTP)\
+ - alternate connections (non-HTTP)
-  could also use more thorough exception/error handling
+ - could also use more thorough exception/error handling
 ## You can pass in configuration settings or put them into the java properties
 ```
    Setting          arg[n] Java property              Default